The Orienteering Map

 Navigational Skill

-Orienteering Courses are classified into 4 levels of navigational difficulty
+Orienteering Courses are classified into 4 levels of navigational difficulty.
+The winning times are for forest map courses.
+Urban and sprint courses are less.

 1. VERY EASY - 1.5 - 2.5 km, 20- 40 mins to complete